refinedev/refine/documentation/docs/api-reference/antd/theming.md

 ### `useNotificationProvider` compatible with Theme

-The `notificationProvider` has been deprecated because it cannot consume the current `theme` context by default.
-To enable the `Notification` component to consume the current `theme` context, import the `App` package from `antd` and the `useNotificationProvider` package from `@refinedev/antd` and pass it as highlighted below:
+The `notificationProvider` export has been deprecated because it cannot consume the current `theme` context by default.
+To enable the `Notification` component to consume the current `theme` context, import the `App` component from `antd` and the `useNotificationProvider` export from `@refinedev/antd` and pass it as highlighted below:

 ```tsx
 import { Refine } from "@refinedev/core";